Maxthegreat99/Pinger/README.md

 # Pinger
-A plugin conceived for Hardcore Chalenge minigames, that pings players once a number of them are left alive.
+A plugin conceived for Hardcore Challenge minigames, that pings players once a number of them are left alive.

 ## How to Install
 1. Put the .dll into the `\ServerPlugins\` folder.